 Our audit and risk committee is currently comprised of Messrs.
-Chan, Barthelemy and Johannessen and Ms. Mai, each of whom is a non-employee member of our Board, with Mr. Johannessen serving as audit and risk committee chair.
-Following the Annual Meeting, the audit and risk committee will be comprised of the following members: Messrs.
-Chan, Johannessen and Ragusa and Ms. Mai, with Mr. Johannessen serving as Chair.
+Chan, Johannessen and Ragusa and Ms. Mai, each of whom is a non-employee member of our Board, with Mr. Johannessen serving as audit and risk committee chair.
 Our Board has determined that each of the members of our audit and risk committee satisfies the requirements for independence and financial literacy under the current listing standards of the Nasdaq Stock Market and SEC rules and regulations, including Rule 10A-3.
-Our Board has also determined that Mr. Johannessen is an audit committee financial expert within the meaning of Item 407(d) of

-Regulation S-K of the Securities Act.
-This designation is a disclosure requirement of the SEC and does not impose upon Mr. Johannessen any duties, obligations, or liabilities greater than that which would otherwise be imposed by virtue of his membership on the board or the audit and risk committee.
+Our Board has also determined that individually, both Messrs.
+Chan and Johannessen are audit committee financial experts within the meaning of Item 407(d) of Regulation S-K of the Securities Act.
+This designation is a disclosure requirement of the SEC and does not impose upon Messrs.
+Chan and Johannessen any duties, obligations, or liabilities greater than that which would otherwise be imposed by virtue of their membership on the board or the audit and risk committee.
 In addition, this designation does not affect the duties, obligations, or liabilities of any other director or audit and risk committee member.